me-no-dev/arduino-esp32fs-plugin/README.md

 # Arduino ESP32 filesystem uploader

 - Arduino plugin which packs sketch data folder into SPIFFS, LittleFS or FatFS filesystem image, and uploads the image to ESP32 flash memory.
+- Added custom "partition.csv" file processing if it is located in the sketch folder.
+- Added esp32 / esp32s2 chip detection based on Arduino IDE selection.
-- Added a choice to "Erase all flash"
+- Added a choice to "Erase all flash".
-- You can have only one of three filesystems on same Arduino project.
+- You can have only one of three filesystems on same Arduino project as data partition.

 ## Notes for SPIFFS